kardianos/vendor-spec/README.md

 how to interpret these fields the name of the tool must be known.

 ### Vendor and Local fields
-The Vendor field is the path that would be used to fetch the non-copied version from GOPATH, the "go get" path.
+The Vendor field is the path that would be used to fetch the non-copied revision from GOPATH, the "go get" path.
 The Local field is the path to the package in GOPATH.
 The Local field may not have the path elements "." or "..".